2021 National League Division Series: Game 5

 As a result of their NLDS Game 5 loss, the Giants became the second of three teams to win 105+ games in a season to not advance to the LCS since the Division Series was introduced in 1995.
-The two other teams that lost under the same circumstances were the 106-win 2019 Dodgers, and the 111-win 2022 Dodgers.
+The two other teams that lost under the same circumstances were the 106-win 2019 Dodgers, and afterwards, the 111-win 2022 Dodgers.

 The Dodgers were only the third team in postseason history to allow no more than one run in two winner-take-all victories in the same year.
 The 2017 Astros did it in the ALCS and the World Series, while the 1981 Dodgers did it in both the NLDS and NLCS.
 The 2021 Dodgers also join the 2020 Rays, 2001 Diamondbacks and 1972 Athletics as teams to eke out multiple winner-take-all victories by a margin of no more than two runs in a single postseason.

 Game 5 was the last of Buster Posey's career, who retired at the season's end.
+Overall, 2021 would be seen as an outlier year for San Francisco.
+They could not replicate their magic in the 2022, 2023, or 2024 seasons.
+After the 2024 season, Buster Posey was hired to become the president of baseball operations for the Giants, replacing Farhan Zaidi.

-Three months later, teams from San Francisco and Los Angeles met again in the postseason with the Los Angeles Rams defeating the San Francisco 49ers 20–17 in the 2021 NFC Championship game.
+This was the middle of three postseason match-ups of a Los Angeles-based sports team versus a Bay Area-based sports within nine months of each other.
+Earlier in the year, the Los Angeles Lakers defeated the Golden State Warriors in the NBA’s Play-In Game.
+The third meeting between both cities came in the NFL, with the Los Angeles Rams defeating the San Francisco 49ers 20–17 in the 2021 NFC Championship Game.